 She has a wealth of experience in settling disputes through mediation and negotiation, as well as via the courts.
 Liina has achieved favourable settlements for clients in mediations involving financial disputes, personal guarantees, banking facilities and fraud.

 Her clients include large corporations, SMEs, high-net-worth investors and entrepreneurs in sectors including banking and investment finance, technology, property, leisure and hospitality.
-Liina speaks fluent Estonian and many of her cases have an international dimension, with recent cases involving Swiss and US law.
+Liina speaks fluent Estonian and many of her cases have an international dimension.

 - The successful defence of an independent equities and derivatives trader, who faced allegations of insider trading relating to the purchase and sale of securities traded on the New York Stock Exchange, in proceedings brought by the US Securities and Exchange Commission.

 - Acting for the successful appellant in the UK Supreme Court case of Carlyle v RBS UKSC 13.
 The Supreme Court unanimously ruled that RBS had breached a contractually binding promise to provide Mr Carlyle development funding in addition to initial purchase funding.

 - Acting for property developers sued by RBS under a substantial six figure Personal Guarantee.
 The court found the Personal Guarantee to be unenforceable as a result of negligent misrepresentations made by the bank and awarded the successful defendants damages – RBS v O’Donnell CSIH 84.

 - Advising high-net-worth individuals in a professional negligence claim against their former accountants arising out of a void share buy-back transaction, helping the clients to cost efficiently and expeditiously mitigate their losses and secure a commercial settlement.

 - Advising an international recruitment and outsourcing business on a substantial six figure claim against its former CFO.